MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-vm-multiple-virtual-network-interfaces-configuration.md

 If you encounter some issues, reboot the VM by using the `reboot` command, and repeat the previous step to validate if the routes and rules are loaded.

-## Configure multiple NICs for Ubuntu 18.04/20.04 VMs
+## Configure multiple network interfaces for Ubuntu 18.04/20.04 VMs

-1. Assume the VM has two NICs with the following settings:
+1. Assume the VM has two network interfaces with the following settings:

     - Routing (the output of `ip route show`):